DenizParlak/Zeus/README.md

 - Ensure credentials unused for 90 days or greater are disabled
 - Ensure access keys are rotated every 90 days or less
 - Ensure IAM password policy requires at least one uppercase letter
+- Ensure IAM password policy requires at least one lowercase letter

 ## Logging
 - Ensure CloudTrail is enabled in all regions